 Four-wheel drive vehicles

 We also use four-wheel-drive vehicles of various types.
 These are very comfortable, air-conditioned, and have seat belts.
 Usually, these vehicles can accommodate two persons and one guide.
 Some models can accommodate four persons and one guide as well.
 The Toyota Fortuner is such a car.
 We also use other four-wheel-drive vehicles such as the Isuzu Sportrider and the Honda CRV.
 Transportation on any of our private tours can be upgraded to these luxury vehicles.

 Overnight in the village

 In most cases, the accommodation will be in tribal village houses.
 The accommodation in the village is usually quite primitive.
 There is no air conditioning, and there are no electric fans.
 In some communities, there is no electricity.
 It’s a bit like camping.
 Don’t expect any luxury.
-You will spend the night like the villagers do.
+You will spend the night as the villagers do.
 It might cause some hardship but all the more you will enjoy sleeping in your own bed afterward.
 For more information on the homestays Green Trails uses on its trekking, have a look at this page.

 What to bring

 We have an extensive list of things to bring with you.
 Bring as little as possible.
 In some villages there is electricity but don’t count on being able to charge your phone.

 We think it is essential that you are very well prepared before you go on a trip.
 Dress lightly but also politely.
 We will pass through areas where people are quite conservative.
 We spend time in villages where people are sometimes not impressed with the way Westerners dress nowadays.